rancher/rke2/docs/cis_self_assessment.md

 /bin/ps -ef | grep kube-apiserver | grep -v grep
 ```

-Verify that the result is empty.
+Verify that the --basic-auth-file argument does not exist.

 #### 1.2.4